mattwescott/sf-bike-dock/README.md

 ## Angular App
 To run the Angular app (stand-alone), first install dependencies using 'bower install'.

-Then, serve the 'public' folder with a webserver.
+Then, serve the 'static' folder with a webserver.
 One easy way is with python's SimpleHTTPServer: python -m SimpleHTTPServer 8000